misken/pcda_transcripts_f20/1_kickoff/syllabus_coursewebs.md

 Sometimes I'll include a short Getting Started screencast for assignments to help you out.

 This week, there is a Prep Problem assigned.
-Let's look at it.

-[Read the instructions]

-So, let's go find the file that you'll need.
-As the instruction say, it's in the Downloads for this week.
-Let's open it in Geany as it's just a text Markdown file.
-Skimming it, we see that it guides you through exploring the pcda VM, then asks you to figure out how to do a screenshot and save it and upload it.
-Then it directs you to a few readings.
-That's it.
-We'll be exploring the pcda VM later in this week's session.
+I do an overview of this Prep Problem in the Week 1 Welcome video.

 Due dates for Homework Assignments and Prep Problems are clearly indicated in Moodle.
 Get used to looking at your Moodle Dashboard